Skip to content

 The next place you’ll need to include your keyword is in the post URL.
 When you create a page or post for your website, you will want it to be relevant to your topic and include your keyword.

 NOTE: this is automatically done for you in WordPress and is good practice for your SEO.
-For page titles that are too long, shorten it up a little - without cutting the keyword.
+Shorten it up a little for page titles that are too long - without cutting the keyword.

 8. Use Internal Links

 We call the internet the “web” for a reason.
 It works as a web connecting people, pages, images and ideas to one another using relevant links to do so.
-Internal links will not only encourage your readers to move to another “related” page on your site, it will help your website stand out in a Google search.
+Internal links will encourage your readers to move to another “related” page on your site and help your website stand out in a Google search.

-Google is ridiculously smart as we all well know and we can make it even smarter if we map out where the relationships in your content are.
+As we all know, Google is ridiculously smart, and we can make it even smarter by mapping out the relationships in your content.

 9. Acquire External Links

 When Google goes to create a list of search engine results, it will prioritize the pages with the most useful information.
-When there are several resources linking to one page, Google will assume that page is worth reading and push it towards the top of their index for the related keyword term.
+When several resources link to one page, Google will assume that the page is worth reading and push it towards the top of their index for the related keyword term.

 If you want your information to be viewed as valuable and credible, you should seek authoritative backlinks from other websites that would be willing to promote your content.
-Build relationships and create connections with companies, website owners & bloggers that support your content enough they are will to link to you.
+Build relationships and connect with companies, website owners & bloggers who support your content enough that they are willing to link to you.
 You, of course, should also share your content socially and via email marketing.

 10. Use Yoast SEO

-If you are using WordPress, then it’s simply a free plugin download for you.
-Once setup, it will help keep you on track as you construct web pages or blog posts by making sure your focus keyword is being used properly, if it’s in your headings, body content, URL, etc.
+If you are using WordPress, it’s simply a free plugin download.
+Once setup, it will help keep you on track as you construct web pages or blog posts by ensuring your focus keyword is being used properly, whether in your headings, body content, URL, etc.

 Yoast will also help with your search engine results snippet by letting you manage SEO meta tags such as the page title tag and meta description.